 Skiing on natural snow in Europe's first relaxed ski resort, a Hollywood setting and inspiration for Thomas Mann's literary masterpiece "The Magic Mountain": The Schatzalp in Davos has delighted generations.

-The historic chairlift purrs up slowly.
-Peace instead of chaos, comfort instead of speed.
-The wide, gently sloping slopes in the Schatzalp-Strela ski area are particularly popular with leisure skiers, nature lovers and families with children.
-Slowing down is the magic word on the magic mountain.
+The historic chairlift hums leisurely upwards.
+Peace and quiet instead of hustle and bustle, coziness instead of a speed rush.
+On the wide, gently sloping pistes of the Schatzalp-Strela ski area, leisurely skiers, nature lovers, and families with children feel especially at home.
+Slowing down is the magic word on this magical mountain.
 In short: a winter like it used to be.
-And on natural snow, without any artificial snow.
+And all on natural snow, without any artificial snowmaking.
 Even inexperienced skiers can tell the difference.
-Because on natural snow, ski edges don't blunt as quickly.
-The risk of injury is also lower because you fall more softly.
-And last but not least, this also protects the climate.
-It's no wonder that climate activist Greta Thunberg set up camp on the Schatzalp during her WEF visit - and attracted publicity.
+Because ski edges don't dull as quickly on natural snow.
+The risk of injury is also lower, as falls are softer.
+And last but not least, this is also better for the climate.
+No wonder climate activist Greta Thunberg set up camp on the Schatzalp during her WEF visit – generating considerable publicity.

-Speaking of publicity: Schatzalp has also repeatedly served as a popular film backdrop.
-In 2014, the Hollywood film "Youth" was filmed here.
-In 2015, Oscar winner Marion Cotillard followed suit with the historical romance "Mal de Pierres."
-During the filming of the historical spy series "DAVOS 1917" in spring 2023, Schatzalp served as the location for the fictional sanatorium "Curhaus Cronwald."
+Speaking of publicity: Schatzalp is also a popular film location.
+The Hollywood film "Youth" was filmed here in 2014.
+In 2015, Oscar winner Marion Cotillard followed with the historical romance "Mal de Pierres."
+During the filming of the historical spy series "Davos 1917" in spring 2023, Schatzalp served as the location for the fictional sanatorium "Urhaus Cronwald."

 Back to winter activities: In addition to leisurely skiing, the Slow Mountain Schatzalp also boasts a classic toboggan run and cleared winter hiking trails such as the Sonnenweg, Wasserfallrundgang, Eichhörnliweg or the route up to the Strelapass.
 The latter is also good training for trail running on snow.

-A visit to the Schatzalp is also worthwhile in summer: hiking, summer tobogganing, visiting the botanical garden or enjoying the view in the mountain restaurant.
-The hotel, built in the Art Nouveau style, was designed as a luxury sanatorium.
+In summer, a visit to the Schatzalp is well worth it: hiking, summer tobogganing, visiting the botanical garden, or enjoying the view from the mountain restaurant.
+The Art Nouveau hotel was originally conceived as a luxury sanatorium.
 It has been run as a hotel since 1953.
-The hotel and with it the entire mountain were immortalized in the novel "The Magic Mountain" (1924) by the German author and Nobel Prize winner Thomas Mann.
+The hotel, and with it the entire mountain, was immortalized by the novel "The Magic Mountain" (1924) by the German writer and Nobel laureate Thomas Mann.
 And rightly so.